 The other point of contention is around access to medical care, and making sure doctors do not discriminate against patients on "medically irrelevant grounds", which in the new set of guidelines includes "race, religion, sex, gender identity, sexual orientation, disability or other grounds, as described in anti-discrimination legislation."

-The group has expressed concern over the addition of gender identity and sexual orientation to this list.
+The addition of gender identity and sexual orientation to this list is also a concern.